C-SASI Board of Directors

 Donna is also a certified pastoral sex addiction specialist (IACSAS/C-SASI), has completed the APSATS training, and has served on the board of IACSAS/C-SASI since 2014.

 Lisa Taylor is a pastoral sex addiction specialist (IACSAS/C-SASI) and certified clinical partner specialist candidate (APSATS) living in New Zealand.
 She has spent the last several years counseling and supporting women and couples whose lives, like her own, have been impacted by a husband’s struggle with sex addiction.

-Prior to taking up post-grad counseling studies, Lisa worked as a researcher, editor and writer.
+Prior to completing her post-grad counseling studies, Lisa worked as a researcher, editor and writer.
 Her award-winning book Beyond Betrayal, has been followed up by the Beyond Betrayal Couples’ Guide and There’s WHAT on my Phone? (youth fiction).